viamrobotics/docs/docs/components/camera/_index.md

 ### GetPointCloud

-Get the next point cloud from the camera as bytes with a mimetype describing the structure of the data.
+Get the next point cloud from the camera as bytes with a mime type describing the structure of the data.
 The consumer of this call should encode the bytes into the formatted suggested by the mimetype.

 To deserialize the returned information into a numpy array, use the Open3D library.